cortex-js/cortexjs.io/docs/compute-engine/15b-guide-extended-rules.md

 ## Performance

-Loading the full library takes on the order of 100ms and registers the rules behind an operator-indexed dispatcher, so the impact on `simplify()` for expressions that don't involve special functions is small (typically 20–60%, depending on the expression mix).
-Loading is per-engine and
-idempotent: calling `loadIdentities()` twice does not duplicate rules.
+Loading the full library is a one-time per-engine cost and registers the rules behind an **operator-indexed (per-head) dispatcher**: a rule is only considered when the expression's operator matches the rule's `operators` hint.
+Because of this, the impact on `simplify()` for expressions that don't involve special functions is small — roughly **1.3× the unloaded baseline** (typically a 10–30% overhead, depending on the expression mix), rather than scaling with the 1,300+ rules loaded.
+Loading is per-engine and idempotent: calling `loadIdentities()` twice does not duplicate rules.

 Call `loadIdentities()` early — before declaring your own symbols — so the library's symbol declarations (e.g. `JacobiTheta`) do not conflict with